teslazonda/30DaysOfLinux/day30.md

 ## Notes

-Taking the practice exam for both halves of the test.

 Tips:

+Take the practice exam for both halves of the test.

 * The first half of the exam is much more command heavy than the second half.
   * Learning file types, permissions, and in general where certain files are stored is much more important in a real job than it is on the exam.